jdesigndev/spring-reactive-webflux/README.md

 # spring-reactive-webflux
-Spring reactive webflux example with server and client part
+Spring reactive webflux example with server and client part.
+You can read full article on my blog http://www.mgiglione.com/2018/05/23/reactive-webflux/

 ## Requirements